Gerbera Daisy (Gerbera jamesonii) Care Indoors and Propagation Guide

 How to propagate Gerbera Daisy by plant division

-Carefully divide a large Gerbera Daisy plant into sections while ensuring each section has some roots.
+3. Carefully divide the plant into sections while ensuring each section has some roots to hasten establishment.

 How to Grow Gerbera Daisy from seeds

-Cover the set up with a plastic sheet to create a greenhouse effect and place the set up in a warm brightly-lit place.
+2. Cover the set up with a plastic sheet to create a greenhouse effect to encourage germination.

-Maintain the soil moist through out by gently misting the soil surface.
+4. Maintain the soil moist through out by gently misting the soil surface until germination takes place.

 Gerbera jamesonii Common Problems